pprolancer/internal-ecom/README.md

 ## Shopping
 When Parent logins they see there Student and event they can shop for.
 See issue Welcome page #22

+## Checkout
+For each item parent must choose Student and event.